⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-Forward P/E18.10Indicates the current share price relative to estimated future earnings, offering insight into expected valuation based on future profitability.
+Forward P/E17.24The forward Price-to-Earnings ratio measures the current share price relative to estimated future earnings, offering insight into investor expectations for future growth.

-Price/Sales (TTM)17.56Evaluates a company's stock price against its revenue per share over the past twelve months, often used for companies with fluctuating earnings or in early growth stages.
+Price/Sales (TTM)16.79The trailing twelve-month Price-to-Sales ratio compares the company's market capitalization to its revenue over the past year, often used for companies with volatile earnings or in early growth stages.

-Price/Book (MRQ)1.28Compares the company's market price to its book value per share, indicating how investors value the company's net assets on its balance sheet.
+Price/Book (MRQ)1.20The Price-to-Book ratio compares a company's market value to its book value, indicating how investors value the company relative to its net assets.

-EV/EBITDA132.42Measures the total value of a company (Enterprise Value) relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies with different capital structures.
+EV/EBITDA60.79Enterprise Value to EBITDA measures the total value of a company (including debt) relative to its earnings before interest, taxes, depreciation, and amortization, often used to compare companies across industries.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.